Collection Wallis / Collingridge

 |Date||12 -29 August 1933||ID||9332|

-This edited and intertitled film shows an extended voyage by Lord and Lady Baden-Powell visiting many troops and companies of Scouts and Guides, as they cruise the Baltic on the SS Calgaric for an ‘Argosy of Peace’.
-Split over two reels, the film includes scenic views of the nations visited, with welcome parades and greetings by dignitaries, national costumes and uniforms, close-ups of badges, speeches, processions, rallies, dances, games and meals.
+This film shows a voyage by Lord and Lady Baden-Powell visiting troops and companies of Scouts and Guides as they cruise the Baltic on the SS Calgaric for an ‘Argosy of Peace’.
+The film includes scenic views of the nations visited, with welcome parades and greetings by dignitaries, national costumes and uniforms, speeches, processions, dances, games and meals.

 This edited and intertitled travelogue film shows a cruise from Folkestone, England to the Stubai Valley, near Innsbruck, in Austria.
 The film also includes descriptive intertitles highlighting local agricultural processes, regional customs, and traditional Tyrolean dress.
 The film shows views of the rural mountainous villages of Mieders and Fulpmes in Tyrol.
 The final section shows the film-makers returning to the UK via ship.